ArthurNNN/k8s-spring-ai-workshop/README.md

                 .build();
     }
 ```
-7. Create a `IngestionService` class with the following content, to ingest the PDF files from the resources folder into the PG Vector Database:
+7. Create a `IngestionService` class with the following content, to ingest the content of the Talent-Arena websites into the PG Vector Database:
 ```java
 package workshop.springai.rag;